 Top Ten Foods for Athletes and Busy Professionals in Their 30s, 40s, and Beyond

 Whether you are just starting a program, or you’re a multi-sport athlete, you should be aware of the changing macro- and micro-nutrient requirements that are needed as you enter a new decade of life.
 First off, celebrate any new year alive, and treat it as a gift to advance your health, your career, your spirit, and your relationships.
-This list below is not the definitive “end all” list, but it does include my top foods for lean muscle and performance, as well as my recommendations to my clients and my athletes in their 30s, 40s and beyond.
+Some of the foods below are all-stars from my book, “The Forever an Athlete Program”, and are top choices for building muscle and increasing energy for my clients in their 30s, 40s and beyond.

 1. Wild Salmon – a favorite food of top nutritionists, nutrient dense, high in protein and essential fats, and sustainably harvested.